apoorvkhattar/RL-Project-2019/README.md

 The pre-trained weights of the generator and discriminator are available here: https://drive.google.com/drive/folders/1BnpPHKXBdtJrH2_Xxl0oA8m-sM8MlCVm?usp=sharing

 ## Training of RL-Agent
-The complete code for actor, critic networks, DDPG and training code is present in the 'rl_agent.ipynb'.
+The complete code for actor, critic networks, DDPG and training code is present in the 'rl_agent_classes_only'.
 Some results and reward plots for the agent are present in the results folder for reference.
 The pre-trained weights of the actor and critic are available here: